mprosk/arduino_icsp_shield/README.md

 # Arduino ICSP Shield
-Arduino UNO shield for use as an in-circuit programmer
+UNO shield for using an Arduino as an in-circuit programmer

 Onboard logic level shifter.
 Selectable target voltage (5V or 3V3)